 Well, I recently received my mother’s 23andMe DNA results.
-Her ancestry composition includes 1.5% Native American ancestry.
-I noticed that most people seem to fall under 1.0% of Native American ancestry, so my mother’s measly 1.5% seems fairly significant, in my opinion.
+Her ancestry composition includes 1.6% Native American ancestry.
+I noticed that most people seem to fall under 1.0% of Native American ancestry, so my mother’s measly 1.6% seems fairly significant, in my opinion.
 To add, 23andMe says that African Americans average around 0.6% Native American ancestry; 80% of African Americans have less than 1.0% Native American ancestry, a statistic that surprised many people (source).
 Also, what really caught my eye was that a major portion of my mother’s Native American segment was on her X-chromosome.
 This was revealing.
 Why?
 Females have two X-chromosomes; one came from their mother, and the other one came from their father.
-A female’s paternal X-chromosome DNA came directly from her father’s mother.
-Therefore, 50% of Mom’s X-chromosome DNA came from her Grandma Sarah.
+A female’s paternal X-DNA came directly from her father’s mother.
+Therefore, 50% of Mom’s X-DNA came from her Grandma Sarah.
 DNA analysis seems to be supporting my family’s Native American ancestral claims.

 A significant portion of my mother’s Native American segment is on her X-chromosome.
 The other small segment is on her 7th chromosome.

 Grandma Sarah was born into slavery around 1852 on Squire B. Partee’s plantation near Como, MS (Panola County).
 In the 1870 census, she was found in her mother Polly Partee’s household with her three younger brothers, Judge, Square, and James Partee.
 James was known as “Uncle Johnny Partee” to elder family members, and his name was reported as Johnny in 1880.
 Polly Partee was also the head of her household in 1880.
 She was born around 1830 in North Carolina.
 Well, who was Sarah’s father?
-From whom did she inherit Native American ancestry?
+Which parent could she had inherited Native American ancestry?

 Well, a circumstantial clue was found some time ago.
 In the 1880 census, a man named James Partee was found; he also lived in Panola County.
 His age was reported as 55.
 His birthplace was reported as Virginia, and his race was noted as “I” for Indian.
 James was married to a woman named Mary (not my Polly), and the children in his household were George, Eliza, Hattie, Sarah (not my Sarah), Grant, and Nancy.
-Could James Partee be Grandma Sarah’s father, even though another Sarah, aged 14, was in his household?
+Was James Partee the father of Grandma Sarah, even though another Sarah, aged 14, was in his household?
 Perhaps, James was an uncle?
 Was James Partee truly a full-blooded Native American?
 Apparently, the census-taker saw and heard something for him to report James’ race as “I” or someone reported this to the census-taker.

 James Partee’s race was noted as “I” (Indian) in the 1880 census.
 Everybody else in his household was noted as “B” (Black).
 James was not found in any other censuses.